Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

        allows you to leave a comment.
 There must be a space between the colon and your comment.

        goto <line>
        makes the line running loop skip to the given line.
-See note 2.

        if <bool / command> <line>
        goes to the given line if the first argument is true.
-See note 2.

 Note 1: Currently the only error handling done is to detect unknown commands.
 So be careful

-Note 2: due to the way goto and if are structured, if you make a chain of gotos and ifs that point straight to each other, after 3 linkings any if or goto command will not run.

-Note 3: you must put a semicolon at the endof each line except the last one.
+Note 2: you must put a semicolon at the endof each line except the last one.